pingcap/tiflow/docs/design/2022-03-16-ticdc-leveldb-sorter.md

 The leveldb sorter is driven by actors that run on a fixed-size of goroutine pool.
 This addresses goroutine management issues.

-The leveldb sorter is composed of five structs,
+The leveldb sorter is composed of five structs:

 1. `DBActor` is a struct that reads (by taking iterators) and writes to leveldb directly.
 It is shared by multiple tables.
 It is driven by an actor.